abhigupta0507/NadiRakshakFrontend/README.md

 5. For Android, Scan the QR code shown on terminal, using expo app
 6. For IOS, scan the QR code using camera app , This will open the app in EXPO GO app.

+make sure you are on the same internet connection i.e. the internet connection on the phone and the laptop/computer.

 If you have any trouble setting up the project, mail us at nadirakshak@gmail.com

 # Backend Repository